Singapore Savings Bond (SSB) dropped yet again!

 Singapore Savings Bond (SSB) has NO potential capital gains unlike other bonds!

 You'd buy the Singapore Savings Bond (SSB) from the SG government and it doesn't have any conditions attached for it's interest rates.
 It also doesn't have an active trading market for it.

 If you are unfamiliar with the Singapore Savings Bond, refer to the video guide below with a W.A.G formula to understand it.

 By the way, there are retail bonds trading on SGX.
 There are also wholesale bonds are traded over-the-counter (OTC) which is via a dealer network.

 Both have likely seen some capital gains in the last few months.

 Just to explain, bond prices rise when interest rates drop.
-If SSB is actively traded, this is how it works.

 But SSB also has NO risk of losses!

 Singapore Savings Bond is really more like a deposit.